What is the capitalist class? An introduction

 Photo: Gage Skidmore.
 Source: Wikicommons.

 A 2020 report by the Institute for Policy Studies found that “Between 1990 and 2020, U.S. billionaire wealth soared 1,130 percent in 2020 dollars, an increase more than 200 times greater than the 5.37 percent growth of U.S. median wealth over this same period” [1].
 In the U.S., 617 billionaires have a total of $2.947 trillion.
 Moreover, “the 400 richest Americans on the Forbes 400 list own as much wealth as America’s bottom 64 percent, nearly two-thirds of the nation’s households combined” [2].
-This increasing inequality took place during COVID-19 pandemic, in which millions of workers lost their jobs.
+This increasing inequality took place before the COVID-19 pandemic, in which millions of workers lost their jobs.

 Why is it that society is increasingly polarized into the ultra-rich and the rest of us, or as Occupy Wall Street put it, the 1 percent and the 99 percent?